 Black/Brown Clergy/Community Coalition

-The Black/Brown Clergy/Community Coalition (BBCCC), initially a project of CLUE: Clergy and Laity United for Economic Justice as the Black-Brown Clergy Coalition (BBCC) in 2008, builds a common advocacy agenda for African American and Latino pastors in Los Angeles County.
-During the Obama presidency, we worked primarily on immigrant rights and restorative justice concerns along with worker justice campaigns such as Walmart and a project to respond to the growing crisis of food deserts in our communities.
-On April 29th, 2010, thousands of Black and Latino evangelicals prayed and marched from a predominantly Hispanic evangelical church, Restauración-Los Ángeles, to West Angeles Church of God in Christ, with prayers for immigration reform, access to more healthful foods, and an end to the violence that has decimated communities of color for decades.
+The Black/Brown Clergy/Community Coalition (BBCCC), builds a common advocacy agenda for African American and Latino pastors in Southern California.
+On April 29, 2010, thousands of Black and Latino evangelicals marched from a Latino evangelical church, Restauración-Los Ángeles, to West Angeles Church of God in Christ.
+They prayed for immigration reform and an end to the violence that has decimated communities of color for decades.

-- Protect union rights and the labor movement as a whole
+- Protecting union rights and the labor movement

 - Ending police violence in our communities